nikkijuk/climate-coaching-app/README.md

 - coaching program can be saved to git repository and exported to devices as single jar containing whole repository content
 - git would allow versioning, but also co-operation on authoring content

+## open questions

 It's not clear to me if data collection, calculation and summarizing is part of program.
 It seems to me that it would make sense to collect data so that it could be stored locally during execution of modules and later used together with other information.
 How this is to be done in generic format is open.
 Json, jxpath and simple operations (+,-,*,/) could be sufficient for some tasks - but as Android and iOs both have powerful sql database this could also be option.
 Anyway: writing sql is not core competence of perspons who are able to formulate course content.
+Hiding data structures would need some kind of macro language.

 ## implementation of coaching apps